-Bolton Cancer Voices is a choir made up of people who have or are currently being treated for cancer and it was set up by Pamela Livesey, who has been fighting breast cancer for 14 years.
+Bolton Cancer Voices, based in Lostock in Bolton, is a choir made up of people who have, or are currently being treated for, cancer.

 “I reached my five year clear target in November 2014 and celebrated with holidays and other indulgences.
 While I can’t say my health is good, having reduced immunity and being diagnosed with seven further illnesses in the last four years, my ‘cancer journey’ has changed my life.

 “My first introduction to Karen and Pam was at a Cancer Support Group.
-She introduced the idea of a choir and it struck me as a great idea and from the first group meeting I have been hooked.
+She introduced the idea of a choir and it struck me as a great idea.
+From the first group meeting I have been hooked.

 “I love music, but I also love art.
 For me every moment is precious.
 I actively refuse negativity.
 It’s a decision/attitude/determination to never give up and to fully embrace the life given back to me.”